hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     mount and copy steps.
 The device and mount path are provided by `{{.Device}}` and `{{.MountPath}}`.

--   `root_volume_size` (integer) - The size of the root volume for the chroot environment, and the resulting AMI
+-   `root_volume_size` (integer) - The size of the root volume in GB for the chroot environment and the resulting AMI.
+Default size is the snapshot size of the `source_ami` unless `from_scratch` is `true`, in which case this field must be defined.

 -   `skip_region_validation` (boolean) - Set to true if you want to skip validation of the `ami_regions` configuration option.
 Defaults to false.